 Ambros is a unique name in Germany!
 It comes from the Greek word Ambrotos, which means "immortal."
 It is only used as a surname in English but not often as a first or middle name for baby boys.

-Boris is a German name from the Old Slavic word birati, which means "to choose."
+Boris is a German name from the Old Slavic word birati, which means “to choose.”
 In Russian, Boris was used as a nickname for boys named Vania.
+In English, it’s only used as a surname but not often as a first or middle name for baby boys.

 Williard is a unique name in Germany!
 It comes from the Old English words "will" and "geard," respectively.